1. WPMU DEV Dashboard Plugin

-Most WPMU DEV plugins include a Documentation button that links to the specific document for configuration options and settings.
-Some of our plugins also include a banner with quick links to useful tutorials on the WPMU DEV website.
-This is great for end-users, but agency owners may want to direct clients to your team for support.
+WPMU DEV plugins include a Documentation button that links to the specific document for configuration options and settings, and some plugins also include quick links to useful tutorials on the WPMU DEV website.
+Relatedly, when plugins are updated, new features are highlighted in a What’s New modal.
+These features are great for end-users and are shown by default, but agency owners may want to direct clients to your team for support instead.

 Deactivate White Label

-To deactivate the Whitelabel module, scroll to the bottom of the page and click the Deactivate button.
+To deactivate the White Label module, scroll to the bottom of the page and click Deactivate.
 This will save and turn off all white label features you have configured.
-Next time you Activate Whitelabel your settings will be configured for use.
+Next time you activate the White Label module, your settings will be configured for use.